ArseniiRudenko/markov-chain/README.md

 # markov-chain
 Simple implementation of discrete markov chain with scala.
-See test forlder for example.
+See test folder for example.